Shek O Beach: History

 On 25 October 2014, a 60-year-old man was found lying on the shore after being drowned while swimming near the beach.
 The police and the ambulance had arrived at the scene and confirmed that the man had died.

-On 18 November 2018, a 12-year-old girl had drowned while swimming near the beach.
+On 18 November 2018, a 12-year-old girl drowned while swimming near the beach.
 She was rescued by a swimmer and was accompanied by her male relative and her friend to Pamela Youde Nethersole Eastern Hospital for treatment.

-On 19 May 2019, a 69-year-old woman had drowned while swimming near the beach.
-She was unconscious when she was rescued by lifeguards and was taken by an ambulance to the hospital where she was certified dead.
+On 19 May 2019, a 69-year-old woman drowned while swimming near the beach.
+She was unconscious when she was rescued by lifeguards and was taken an ambulance to the hospital, where she was certified dead.

-On 25 November 2020, Li, a 14-year-old Form Two boy of Shau Kei Wan East Government Secondary School, died after being drowned while playing in the water with seven other classmates in the beach.
+On 25 November 2020, Li, a 14-year-old Form Two boy of Shau Kei Wan East Government Secondary School, died after being drowned while playing in the water with seven other classmates on the beach.

 Usage

-The rocky cliffs in the beach provide an excellent place for sports climbing and the beach offers views of Ng Fan Chau in Island Bay.
+The rocky cliffs on the beach provide an excellent place for sports climbing, and the beach offers views of Ng Fan Chau in Island Bay.